What It Is

 Why It Matters

-- Use more energy-efficient light bulbs
+- Step Two: Use energy efficient light bulbs

 Simply opening the shades or curtains can reduce your energy bill.
 Allowing more natural light into the office means needing less electricity to brighten the space.